What would success look like in a year? Let’s imagine a year from today…

-It started with a plan – including immediate foundational steps to take, secondary growth, and longer-term strategies for continued success.
+It started with a plan – including immediate foundational steps to take, evolutionary growth, and longer-term strategies for continued success.

 What did that plan look like?
 For many successful organizations, it looks like the one we’ll outline below.
-It’s my sincere goal that these concepts – along with the videos and additional resources provided in this article – can serve as a springboard to your CX success.
+It’s my sincere goal that these concepts – along with the videos and additional resources provided in this article – can serve as a springboard to your Customer Experience success.

 So come with me to the future, and let’s “recap” what made your year so successful.